LVR Rules and LVR Restrictions

 LVR stands for Loan to Value Ratio and is the percentage of mortgage to the value of your property.
 For example, if your house was worth $1,000,000 and you had a $400,000 mortgage – your LVR would be 40%.
 Do not confuse it with your equity which would be the opposite, ie 60%.

-Before Covid-19 the Reserve Bank was placing restrictions on banks in regards to their LVR ratios, however, the RBNZ has now dropped all ‘LVR speed limits’.
+Before Covid-19 the Reserve Bank was placing restrictions on banks in regards to their LVR ratios, however, the RBNZ dropped all ‘LVR speed limits’.
 Then they reintroduced more limits.
 To find up-to-date RBNZ guidelines it’s always best to see them on their official website.
 But be warned, what you read in the news or the headlines is not always 100% accurate with regards to your options.

 When you’re working out your LVR, you take your mortgage and divide it over the value of the property.
 To value your house you can use a registered valuation, council valuation, homes.co.nz estimate or get an eVal.

 Say your mortgage is $650,000.
 Your house is valued at $950,000.
 So, what you do is you take your $650,000, after dividing it by $950,000, you get 68%.
 So, this person’s LVR on this property is 68%.
 Please read on to deep dive into LVR otherwise read this article to learn about all aspects of mortgages.
 Keep up to date with news on LVRs by reading interesting articles like this one on interest.co.nz.

 Loan to Value Ratio on family homes